boldbi/angular-with-php-sample/README.md

  * Ensure whether embedConfig file is located in following location, `PHP/embedConfig.json` and run the PHP application using the respective IDE or using visual studio code.

-## Run a Angular Sample Using Command Line Interface
+## Run a Sample Using Command Line Interface

+  * Open the command line interface and navigate to the specified file [location](https://github.com/boldbi/angular-with-php-sample/PHP) where the project is located.

+  * Run the back-end `PHP` sample using the following command `php -S localhost:8080`.

   * Open the command line interface and navigate to the specified file [location](https://github.com/boldbi/angular-with-php-sample/Angular) where the project is located.

   * To install all dependent packages, use the following command `npm install`.